felixheck/bissle/README.md

 After registering **bissle**, the [HapiJS reply interface](hapijs.com/api#reply-interface) will be decorated with the new method `reply.bissle()`.

 #### Joi Validation
-If you use **Joi** for request validation, simply add `per_page` and `page` to the query schema.
+If you use **Joi** for request validation, simply add `per_page` and `page` to the query scheme.
 The plugin exposes the related scheme via `server.plugins.bissle.scheme`.
 Alternatively it is possible to enable the `allowUnknown` option.

 ## API
 `reply.bissle(response, [options])`